hi-malay/phonebook/README.md

  3. Run localhost/project-name

 # Note
-This project will automatically make Datebase from createtable.php
+This project will automatically make Dateabase and table from createtable.php

 # Technology Used
 1. HTML